beecho01/homeassistant-setup/README.md

 It was recorded using [OBS Studio](https://obsproject.com/).
 Trimmed to the same point in the animation, so one loop was completed.
 It was exported as `untitled.mkv`.

-This was then converted to the image using the FFMpeg command:
+This was then converted to the image using the [FFmpeg](https://www.ffmpeg.org/download.html) command:

 ```
 ffmpeg -i untitled.mkv -vf "crop=700:700:(in_w-700)/2:(in_h-700)/2, fps=60" -loop 0 -quality 100 -compression_level 0 -y chatbot_600x600.webp